rsmaller/carg/README.md

 ```
 program.exe flag2
 ```
-- This will toggle nothing.
+- This will return an error for an unknown argument. `flag2` means nothing without its parent, `flag1`.

 ### Control Flow Interrupts

 #### carg_override_callbacks()
 This function accepts the argument count and vector, plus a series of variadic arguments, mainly a formatter and function pointers which accept no arguments and return nothing.
-This function type is referred to as `voidFuncPtr` in the `args.h` header.
+This function type is referred to as `CargCallbackFunc` in the `cargs.h` header.
 It will set flags where, when passed by the user, will run a specific function and terminate the program, essentially overriding the control flow of the program.
 This function should be called before any setter functions.